AitchAtDU/AssignmentTwo/GuideToLearningArduino.md

 If you haven't had any experience with building circuits don't worry!
 Almost all online project tutorials come with circuit diagrams that are straight forward to follow regardless of your prior knowledge.
 For an initial guide on how to create circuits using a breadboard, I recommend reading through [this article](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all).

 ## Why learn Arduino Programming?
-Have you ever wondered how your phone communicates with a card reader when you use contactless payments?
-What about how the LED display works on a calculator?
+Have you ever wondered how your phone communicates with a card reader when pay for something concatclessly?
+What about how the LED display on a calculator works?
 If you've ever been curious about how every day electronics work then there's no easier way of getting hands on experience.
-While you could always learn by reading through online articles or forums, physically experimenting with the technology can be both more engaging and enriching.
+While you could always learn by reading through online articles or forums, physically experimenting with the tech can be both more engaging and enriching.

 If you've ever looked at a device and wished it had some extra funuctionality then why not just make your own version?
 Programming and circuit building is such a creative and versatile skill; the limit to the circuits you can make with Arduino is mostly your imagination and motivation to learn.